POAs and SMSFs

 Also, upon their bankruptcy, the members must stop being directors of all Australian companies.
 This includes the directorship positions in the SMSF trustee company and the bare trustee company.

-However, the members operated under the mistaken belief that they retained the authority to sell and windup the SMSF.
-This included selling the SMSF’s primary asset, specific real estate, and starting the wind-up process.
-For example, they signed a sales contract.
-But, of course, this contract is deemed “unsound”.
-This is because they lacked the status of being directors.
+However, the members wrongly believed they still had the power to sell and wind up the SMSF.
+This belief led them to sell the SMSF’s main asset, specific real estate, and begin winding up the fund.
+For instance, they executed a sales contract.
+Naturally, this contract is considered “unsound” because they were not directors.

 The members signed the contract inadvertently or under a misinterpretation of the legal framework, with no malicious intent.
 Upon realising their misunderstanding, they petitioned the Federal Court for orders granting them the authority to act as directors, albeit under immediate disqualification, solely to liquidate the SMSF’s assets to facilitate a rollover.
 Surprisingly, these orders were granted.